DC sports stars weigh-in on possible new name of Washington Football Team

 "Washington Hogs"

 Schlereth was a member of Washington's Super Bowl XXVI team.
-He's also a member of the 'famed Hogs', a nickname given to the offensive line of the Washington Football Team during the 1980s and early 1990s because of their ability to control the line of scrimmage.
+He's also a member of the "famed Hogs," a nickname given to the offensive line of the Washington Football Team during the '80s and early '90s because of their ability to control the line of scrimmage.

 "Washington Admirals"

-Dave Martinez is going on his 5th season as the manager for the Washington Nationals.
-Martinez won the World Series in 2019 after starting the season 19-31.
-That's the worst start in MLB history for a team that won the World Series.
+Martinez is going on his fifth season as the manager for the Washington Nationals.
+Martinez won the World Series in 2019 after starting the season 19-31 -- the worst start in MLB history for a team that won the World Series.

+VOTE: You can weigh in on the name change yourself in our Twitter poll.

 Natasha Cloud, Washington Mystics